Investidor B3

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0% and the description does not explain any of the three parameters (data, pagina, account).
-The only hint is 'numa data de referência' for the data parameter.
-This is severely lacking for a 3-parameter tool.
+Schema description coverage is 0%, and the description provides no meaning for the three parameters (data, pagina, account).
+The only hint is 'numa data de referência' which loosely relates to the 'data' parameter but offers no format or usage.
+The description fails to compensate for the lack of schema descriptions.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.